 In King County the Mass Appraisal process incorporates statistical testing, generally accepted valuation methods, and a set of property characteristics for approximately 700,000 residential, commercial and industrial properties.
-More specifically for residential property, we break up King County into 86 residential market areas and annually develop market models from the sale of properties using multiple regression statistical tools.
-The results of the market models are then applied to all similarly situated homes within the same appraisal area.
+More specifically for residential condominiums, we break up King County into 8 geographically similar market areas and annually develop market models from the sold properties using multiple regression statistical tools.
+The results of the market models are then applied to all similarly situated properties within the same appraisal area.